Landscaper in

 Tree and Shrub Care

-Timing matters for pruning.
-Spring flowering shrubs get pruned right after they bloom.
-Summer flowering ones get pruned in early spring.
-Trees get pruned when dormant mostly, unless there's dead or dangerous branches that need attention now.
+Pruning gets timed to each plant.
+Spring-flowering shrubs get pruned right after they bloom.
+Summer-flowering shrubs get pruned in early spring.
+Trees get pruned during dormancy unless dead or dangerous branches need immediate attention.

 Mosquito Control